knottem/WeatherApi/README.md

 - [X] Add basic spring security
 - [X] Add basic logging
 - [X] Add basic error handling
+- [X] Compare the results from the different APIs

 ## TODO
+- [ ] Add more weather APIs
-- [ ] Compare the results from the different APIs
+- [ ] Make use of more from each API instead of just the temperature
 - [ ] Add more endpoints

 ## Made by